Alcohol and Amitriptyline: Can You Take Them Together?

 What happens when you take alcohol with amitriptyline?

-Amitriptyline (formerly sold as Elavil) is a tricyclic antidepressant (TCA) approved for major depression and widely used off-label for chronic pain, migraine prevention, insomnia, and irritable bowel syndrome.
-Among antidepressants, TCAs are some of the most sedating because they block histamine H1 receptors and have strong anticholinergic effects.
-Alcohol is a central nervous system depressant.
-Combining the two produces profound additive sedation, more pronounced than with most newer antidepressants.
+Amitriptyline (formerly sold as Elavil) is a tricyclic antidepressant approved for depression and widely used off-label for chronic pain, migraine prevention, and sleep.
+Among antidepressants it is one of the most sedating, and alcohol is itself a central nervous system depressant.
+When the two are combined, their depressant effects add together.
+Here is roughly how that plays out:

 Why is this important?

 • Driving impairment.
-Sedation, blurred vision, and slowed cognition combine to make driving genuinely dangerous, even at "low" amitriptyline doses (10 to 25 mg) used for sleep or pain.
+Sedation, blurred vision, and slowed cognition combine to make driving dangerous, even at the low doses used off-label for sleep or pain.

-• Anticholinergic delirium.
-Amitriptyline's anticholinergic effects (dry mouth, constipation, urinary retention, confusion) can tip into delirium, particularly in older adults.
-Alcohol withdrawal independently causes confusion, and the combination can be hard to untangle clinically.
+• Confusion in older adults.
+Amitriptyline's anticholinergic effects can tip into confusion or delirium, especially later in life.
+Alcohol independently muddies thinking, making the combination hard to sort out clinically.

 What should you do?